OpenRA/book/src/developing/getting-started/README.md

 # Chapter 1: Getting Started

 <!--
-TODO: Rewrite this chapter to use the SDK
+TODO: Rewrite this chapter to contain useful information or act as introduction -->
--->

 ## Chapter Goals